 Givaudan’s New Chef’s Council brings chefs to the Flavour Supplier World

-Cincinnati, OH, 28 January 2002 - Givaudan has launched the Givaudan Chef’s Council, a diverse team of culinary experts who will serve as an extension of Givaudan’s culinary staff.
-This program, unique to the flavor industry, is designed to focus on culinary trends, stimulate creativity and enhance innovation in the development of new culinary concepts.
+Givaudan has launched the Givaudan Chef’s Council, a diverse team of culinary experts who will serve as an extension of Givaudan’s culinary staff.
+This programme, unique to the flavour industry, is designed to focus on culinary trends, stimulate creativity and enhance innovation in the development of new culinary concepts.
 The Givaudan Chef’s Council is comprised of a rotating panel of Chefs from Europe and the United States, from prominent restaurants as well as internationally renowned culinary schools, including The Culinary Institute of America (CIA).

 The kickoff of the Chef’s Council will take place in January 2002 in Cincinnati, in the form of a collaborative session between Givaudan and the CIA.
 The session will focus on global culinary trends.

-"The CIA’s faculty brings their industry experience through programs to Givaudan and also directly to our clients.
-We, on the other hand can enhance their faculty’s knowledge of the utilization of flavors, ingredients, and technologies," said Jeff Peppet, Director, Marketing Communications, Givaudan Flavors.
+"The CIA’s faculty brings their industry experience through programmes to Givaudan and also directly to our clients.
+We, on the other hand can enhance their faculty’s knowledge of the utilization of flavours, ingredients, and technologies," said Jeff Peppet, Director, Marketing Communications, Givaudan Flavours.

 Givaudan’s Chef’s Council will serve as an adjunct to Givaudan’s internal culinary resources for training, ideation, concept development, product development, and trend analysis.
 The Chef’s Council will both participate in and actively contribute to the identification of innovative locations for Givaudan TasteTreks™.
 The Chefs will help to determine gold standard products " ingredients, dishes and recipes used to measure the quality of the manufactured product.

-"This concept was developed to take Givaudan’s culinary expertise to the next level, further differentiating Givaudan’s culinary leadership in the packaged goods and foodservice industries" said Louie D’Amico, VP Sweet Goods/Savory Business Unit, Givaudan Flavors.
+"This concept was developed to take Givaudan’s culinary expertise to the next level, further differentiating Givaudan’s culinary leadership in the packaged goods and foodservice industries" said Louie D’Amico, VP Sweet Goods/Savoury Business Unit, Givaudan Flavours.